 Welcome aboard!
 We’re delighted you’re here.
 As an Admin who recently got access to Chorus, it’s time to invite your initial users.
 These people should first just be your Admins, Integration users (ex.
 Your Salesforce Admin), and leadership to start.
 The rest of the organization should be added only after your integrations have been configured.
 This will ensure your teams and individual reps have a hiccup-free experience.

 When inviting these first folks, you’ll need to designate their role type, team, and license type.

 Step 1: Invite Other Admins, Integration Users and Leadership

-- Sign into Chorus and go to https://chorus.ai/settings/user-management/users/active
+- Sign into Chorus and go to User Management

-- From here, click add users > by email > select role type, team (should match your org structure), and license type.
+- From here, start with your most senior team members first and click add users > by email > select role type, who their direct manager is (should match your org structure), and license type.

 Step 2: Select Role Type

 When selecting role type, it’s important to bear in mind what functionality they’ll need to access.
 Each role type will have a custom experience of Chorus based on the needs of that role.
 Down the line, you can define role-based permissions for capabilities such as modifying recordings, sharing, coaching, setting up trackers and other admin controls.